alexkaralanian/InsightDesign/README.md

 This is a new project I am just getting started with.
 It's a mock desing firm landing page that will feature:

-* Modern, cutting-edge styling and design
+* Modern, cutting-edge styling
+* Responsive design
 * CSS Animations
 * Parralax scrolling